Brian-Doucet/nfldfs/README.md

 ## Future Work
-* Adding additional functionality to the CLI
+* Adding more functionality to the CLI tool
     * Options to preview data before output
     * Functions for analysis
 * Incorporating more data: